Monsta X: Philanthropy

 In August 2021, Monsta X participated in the 2020 Tokyo Paralympic Games support K-pop online concert We All Are One to cheer for all 4,400 athletes from 181 countries through Red Angel's own streaming service Cushion Live, wherein the proceeds are virtuously circulated through The Salvation Army to global donation projects.

 In July 2022, Starship Entertainment, together with the group, participated in The Blue Tree Foundation's campaign, to declare support for non-violence, along with this label's other artists.
 This is established to prevent school and cyberbullying, and to heal the victims, is conducting a "national non-violence campaign" in which the citizens can also participate to publicize the seriousness of violence and to spread a culture of non-violence.
-On July 28, Monsta X joined the "Anniversary of Love" campaign, as well as donated on the Save the Children's "Fan Club Anniversary" event to support meals for children, relieve abused children, and protect children's right to education, through the group's fanbase.
+On July 28, Monsta X joined the "Anniversary of Love" campaign, as well as donated on the Save the Children's "Fan Club Anniversary" event to support meals for children, relieve abused children, and protect children's right to education through the group's fanbase.

+In January 2024, they donated ₩2,600,000 worth of coal briquettes to the Coal Briquettes for Neighbors in Korea through the group's fanbase for the second time, delivering 2,400 briquettes, 200 each to 12 households.
+As a result, Monbebe became the only idol fanbase volunteers whose names were listed in "2022 Volunteer Sponsorship Newsletter".

+In March 2025, Monsta X donated ₩100,000,000 to the Good Neighbors due to the wildfires, which will be used to provide emergency relief items for families in the affected areas, including providing psychological treatment and counseling for children suffering psychological difficulties due to the disaster.
+On August 30, they collaborated with the women's fashion magazine Harper's Bazaar Korea, donating the magazines' sales proceeds under the group's fanbase, in commemoration of their 10th debut anniversary.
+In November, Monsta X donated to the Good Neighbors, which will be used for a meal support project that provides meal kits, side dishes, and groceries to children at risk of going hungry during the school break, under the group's fanbase, in commemoration of their 10th debut anniversary.